skunkiferous/Util/README.md

 3) UtilServer: The non-GWT-client part.
 It is not in any way "server code", but just normal Java code, which is not GWT compatible.
 It is only called "server", because it is the GWT terminology for "non-client-code".
-In other words, it contains mostly a JRE-based implementation of SystemUtils, but also some "prototypes", which were too small to justify independent projects.
+In other words, it contains mostly a JRE-based implementation of SystemUtils.

 4) UtilClient: The GWT client part.
 It contains mostly the platform-specific implementation of SystemUtils, and possibly some GWT-specific helper code.
    I currently plan to create all my GWT applications on top of libGDX, so this part will depend on libGDX directly, as it saves me re-implementing functionality that already exists in there (like fake Reflection).

+5) UtilPrototypes: Some "prototypes", which were too small to justify independent projects.

 Go in UtilParent, to build everything.